 Pearl Harbor is a classic tale of romance set during a war that complicates everything.
 It all starts when childhood friends Rafe and Danny become Army Air Corps pilots and meet Evelyn, a Navy nurse.
-Rafe falls head over heels and next thing you know Evelyn and Rafe are hooking up.
-Then Rafe volunteers to go fight in Britain and Evelyn and Danny get transferred to Pearl Harbor.
-While Rafe is off fighting everything gets completely whack and next thing you know everybody is in the middle of an air raid we now know as "Pearl Harbor."Written by
+Rafe falls head over heels and he and Evelyn and Rafe hook up.
+Then Rafe volunteers to go fight in Britain, and Evelyn and Danny get transferred to Pearl Harbor.
+While Rafe is off fighting, suddenly one morning comes the air raid we now know as "Pearl Harbor."Written by

 Was this review helpful to you?